 Many employers offer the standard benefits package: healthcare, a 401(k) plan and maybe even a loaded snack bar.
 More often these days; however, companies vying for top talent are looking for extra perks and creative ideas to set themselves apart.
+This is especially true in fields like banking and finance, where companies find themselves competing with the tech world for top employees.

 One area of improvement is the concept of a frictionless workplace, in which employees are empowered to pursue their day-to-day responsibilities and passions with fewer headaches or cumbersome admin tasks.
 One analysis of more 500 studies on the topic of purchase ordering, found that an average of five people are involved in the purchasing process of company supplies.
 Further, each purchase consists of 42 steps with an average of six handoffs and approvals.
 To make matters worse, it takes companies an average of 90 minutes to work through a single purchase order.